May 5, 2023

 The cost of an appraisal or other fees is NOT considered part of the down payment/minimum required investment.
-Your down payment amount can be affected by factors such as FICO scores, etc.
+Factors such as FICO scores, etc., can affect your down payment amount.